Ecuatorial (Varèse): Reception

-Ecuatorial received mixed to positive reviews by critics, who were surprised by Varèse's style and generally noted the used of the theremin in concert performances, which was a novel rarity at the time.
+Ecuatorial received mixed to positive reviews from contemporary critics, who were surprised by Varèse's style and generally noted the novel use of the theremin in concert performances.
 The New York Times described the premiere in the following terms: "Mr. Varèse has written music that has power and atmosphere. ...
 It is sometimes unclear; a welter of sound obscures any central meaning in such pages.
 The theremins gave the work an unearthly quality at times; in some passages they were mere caterwauling."
 The New York Herald Tribune also described the "piercingly shrieking theremin instruments" and stated that "the plan and purpose of the outlines of the music and Mr. Varèse's scoring ... was not always clear, but there were many pungent, massively expressive measures."
-Despite generally having garnered a certain approval, the piece went unpublished and would not be performed again in the next twenty-five years.
+The piece went unpublished until 1961 and would not be performed again in the next twenty-five years.

 Recordings

 The following is a partial list of recordings of Ecuatorial: